w3c/wot-marketing/material/wot_explainer_notes.md

 ## Scene 2b
 * Spoken:
    - In addition (he) wants to to receive weather forecasts from an online web service
-       - Alt: Weather forecast data from an online web service would also be useful.
+       - Alt (OK): Weather forecast data from an online web service would also be useful in order to predict water requirements.
 * Staging:
    - Show data coming from cloud
    - Since it's weather data, can be from an actual cloud...